Bust of Piotr Wysocki: History

 The bust was sculpted in 1926 by Aleksander Żurakowski to commemorate Piotr Wysocki, a 19th-century military officer, a colonel in the Army of Congress Poland, and one of the organisers and commanders of the November Uprising of 1830.
-It was unvailed in 1930, and placed outside the barracks of the Infantry Officer Candidate School in Ostrów Mazowiecka.
+It was unveiled in 1930, and placed outside the barracks of the Infantry Officer Candidate School in Ostrów Mazowiecka.

 The sculpture disappeared during the Second World War.
 It was searched after by the military and its author Aleksander Żurakowski, then a head conservator-restorer of Warsaw.
 The sculpture was found in 1978, bricked up in one of grottoes in the Na Książęcem Park in Warsaw, near the back of the National Museum in Warsaw.
 It was discovered by Marek Kwiatkowski, the curator of the Royal Baths Park, whom explored the grotto together with a television crew.
 The sculpture was given to the museum, and placed in the southern portion of the Na Książęcem Park.
 It was moved again, and on 29 November 1980, the 150th anniversary of the begging of the uprising, it was unveiled in the Royal Baths Park.
 It was placed next to the building of the Warsaw Officer Candidate School, where Wysocki used to teach in, and where he began the uprising with his students.